Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to surgery?

-Surgery is recommended as it is the only dependable way to cure the condition.
+The gallstones can be left alone but this may lead to complications later.
+Surgery is suggested as it is the only dependable way to cure the condition.

 It is possible to dissolve the stones or even shatter them into small pieces but these techniques involve unpleasant drugs that have side effects and a high failure rate, so they are rarely recommended.